Passive Radiator Calculator

 1- Active Woofer Parameters

-- Driver Diameter: The size of the active speaker driver (woofer), typically in inches or centimeters.
+• Diameter: The size of your active speaker driver (woofer).
+It is usually in inches or centimeters.

-- Driver Vas: The equivalent compliance volume of the driver in liters or cubic feet.
-This is often found in the driver’s specification sheet.
+• Vas: The equivalent compliance volume of the driver in liters or cubic feet.
+You can find this in driver’s specification provided by the manufacturer.

 2- Enclosure Parameters